debugly/MRFFToolChainBuildShell/README.md

 Tips:

 ```
-1、ffmpeg is not denpendent on ass.
+1、ffmpeg is not denpendent on ass and placebo.
-2、fsplayer is denpendent on ffmpeg and ass.
+2、fsplayer is denpendent on ffmpeg and ass and placebo.
 3、ijkplayer is denpendent on ijkffmpeg.
 4、FFmpegTutorial is denpendent on fftutorial.
 5、when install pre-compiled lib, will containes it's denpendencies.